GSA MAS Services

 HTI has successfully demonstrated its ability to support GSA in the following mission areas:

 - Agency Tools and Services – HTI has successfully implemented and/or maintained a variety of agency application systems including Visual Imaging Tracking and Processing (VITAP), FedPay, e-Payroll, Electronic Time and Attendance System (ETAMS), web Payroll Account Code Changes (WEBPACC), Child Care Subsidy (CCS), various Billing and Accounts Receivable (BAAR) and Pegasys functions, BASICS, HR Shared Leave, and others.
-HTI consistently met target milestones and deadlines to deliver these products and services.
+HTI consistently met target milestones and deadlines to deliver these products and services, while also working successfully with remote employees thanks to the use of the right software and tools online.
 For many of these products and services, HTI worked with the government to employ Agile best practices, delivering software incrementally and iteratively while preserving the GSA’s software development life cycle (SDLC), but delivering customer value early and often.

 - Citizen Facing Tools and Services – The Child Care Subsidy (CCS) Information Portal is an example of a citizen facing tool developed jointly by HTI and GSA.
 HTI designed the pages on this site utilizing responsive web design techniques, an approach supporting a single code base but allowing citizens to view the content seamlessly independent of the size of the device they are using.
 HTI selected the Drupal content management system (CMS) to manage the content on this site in order to quickly respond to changes in OCFO client programs.